-4.5 Businesses and industry across Nottinghamshire and Nottingham are estimated to produce around 900,000 tonnes of commercial and industrial waste each year12.
+4.5 Local businesses and industry are estimated to have produced around 900,000 tonnes of commercial and industrial waste in 2009.
 This has declined from an estimated 1.3 million tonnes in 2006.
-It is estimated that around 52% of this waste was recycled in 200913.
+It is estimated that around 52% of this waste was recycled.
 The majority of recycling facilities and transfer stations for commercial and industrial waste are in Nottingham and Mansfield although there are some facilities in Worksop, Newark and Hucknall.
-It is not clear how much, if any of this waste is used for energy recovery but there are no significant energy recovery facilities for this waste within Nottinghamshire or Nottingham.
+It is not clear how much, if any, of this waste is used for energy recovery but there are no significant energy recovery facilities for this waste within Nottinghamshire or Nottingham.
 Approximately, 300,000 tonnes was landfilled within Nottinghamshire during 2009 but there is very little information on how much of this waste originated here or how much of our waste is landfilled outside the county.